-In victims know to be unvaccinated, administer vaccination contemporaneous with an examination or within 24 hours of the assault.
-Schedule the next to vaccines in this series for 1-2 months and 4-6 months after the first dose for completion of the series.
+In victims known to be unvaccinated, administer vaccination contemporaneous with an examination or within 24 hours of the assault.
+Schedule the next vaccines in this series for 1 to 2 months and 4 to 6 months after the first dose for completion of the series.

 The CDC recently recommended HPV vaccination for sexual assault survivors generally under the age of 26 who were not previously vaccinated or those who were partially vaccinated.
-These include female patients aged 9-26 and in male patients 9-21.
+These include female patients aged 9 to 26 and male patients 9 to 21.
 MSM patients who were not previously vaccinated or incompletely vaccinated may also receive the HPV vaccine up to the age of 26.
 The HPV series is three doses.
-The second vaccine is 1-2 months after the first dose and the third vaccine is 6 months after the first dose.
+The second vaccine is 1 to 2 months after the first dose, and the third vaccine is 6 months after the first dose.

 Prevention of HIV Infection

 There are no published studies on the effectiveness of HIV post-exposure prophylaxis after sexual assault; however, postexposure prophylaxis (PEP) for parenteral occupational exposure to infected body fluids (ex. needlestick) is believed to be effective based on case-control studies.

 Although the risk for HIV transmission from one episode of unprotected consensual receptive vaginal intercourse with an infected individual is approximately 1 to 2 in 1000, the violent nature of many sexual assaults and resultant injury may increase the transmission rate.
 After unprotected receptive anal intercourse, the risk of transmission has been found to be greater at 5 to 32 per 1000.